Annabel Astor, Viscountess Astor

 Annabel Lucy Veronica Astor, Viscountess Astor (née Jones, formerly Sheffield; born 14 August 1948), is an English businesswoman and socialite who is the CEO of OKA, a home furnishings design company.
 Before co-founding OKA, she was the owner and designer of the Annabel Jones jewellery business in London.

-Her daughter Samantha is married to former British prime minister and Conservative Party leader David Cameron.
+Her daughter Samantha is married to David Cameron, formerly British prime minister, Conservative Party leader and president of Alzheimer's Research UK.

 Background

 She is the daughter of Timothy Angus Jones and his wife, Patricia David Pandora Clifford.
 She was educated at Lycée Français de Londres.
 Her mother was married secondly in 1961 to the Hon.
 Michael Langhorne Astor, based in London.
 Her paternal grandparents were Sir Roderick Jones, the Chairman of Reuters, and the novelist Enid Bagnold.
 Her mother Patricia was the daughter of the Hon.
 Sir Bede Edmund Hugh Clifford, GCMG, CB (son of William Hugh Clifford, 10th Baron Clifford of Chudleigh, a descendant of King Charles II of England) by his wife Alice Devin Gundry.